DerizhyLouise/RevoU-Data-Analytics-Capstone-Project/README.md

 This is source code of our RevoU's Data Analytics Capstone Project.
 Our study case is a dataset of Shopping Cart Database.

-Background : From August to December, there was a 24% decrease in revenue.
+Background : From August to December, there was a 24% decrease in revenue.</br>
-Potential analytics direction : How can we increase revenue by 10-15% in two months?
+Potential analytics direction : How can we increase revenue by 10-15% in two months?</br>
 RCA : https://whimsical.com/revou-s-captsone-project-data-analytics-shopping-cart-database-PJ4mAePDiDp8LQ9mzvsqEa

 Business Question :